Tradition, thin and thick

 Can’t the spirit of Christ speak in the female as well as the male?
 Or is he to be limited in that respect?
 And who would take it on himself to ‘set the limit for the holy one of Israel’ (Psalm 78: 41)?
 For the light is the same in the female as in the male.
 And it comes from Christ, the one through whom the world itself was made.
 So Christ is one in all and not split up.
 And who dares tell Christ to stop talking?
 (4)

-On the other hand, wearing clerical vestments can be subversive and affirming.
-Seeing a woman robed as a priest, a gay man wearing a bishop’s mitre, or a Filipino sitting in the chair of Saint Peter, in Rome, are all powerful, potentially liberating signs and symbols.
+In other contexts, wearing clerical vestments may be subversive and affirming.
+Seeing a woman robed as a priest, a gay man wearing a bishop’s mitre, or a South American sitting on the throne of Saint Peter, in Rome, are all powerful, potentially liberating signs and symbols.
 None of these, in themselves, reveal much about a person’s inner life or integrity.
 That would still need to be encountered and discerned.

 Second, Quakers maintained that they had abolished the laity, not the priesthood.
-Instead of a set-aside religious class, they affirmed ‘the priesthood of all believers’: that the Old Testament priesthood had come to an end in Christ - ‘the veil of the temple’ had been ‘torn in two’ (Matthew 27: 51) - and that all baptized Christians were now called to be “a royal priesthood” (1 Peter 2: 5-9).
-There are contemporary Catholic (Lumen Gentium, Vatican II) and various Protestant affirmations of this.
-George Fox, inspired by personal encounter, and channelling both the prophet Jeremiah and the Gospel writer, John, proclaimed a typically radical version:
+Instead of a set-aside religious class, they affirmed ‘the priesthood of all believers’: that the Old Testament priesthood had come to an end in Christ - ‘the veil of the temple’ had been ‘torn in two’ (Matthew 27: 51) - and that all baptized Christians were now called to be “a royal priesthood” (1 Peter 2: 5-9; see also 1 Corinthians 4:1 ).
+There are contemporary Catholic (Lumen Gentium) and various Protestant affirmations of this.
+George Fox, channelling both the prophet Jeremiah and the Gospel writer, John, proclaimed a typically radical version:

 We don’t need a mass to teach us, because the spirit that gave us the scripture teaches us.
 It teaches us how to pray, sing, praise, rejoice, honour and worship God, and how to live and behave towards God and other people.
 It leads us to all the truth [we need to know], which is where we find our unity, and it is our comforter and guide and leader.
 It is the spirit that does all this, and not human beings out there who don’t even claim to have the spirit and the power that the apostles did.
 (5)